 Ben Donato-Woodger, Coordinator, Facilitator

-Ben has been making today a too gay since 1993.
 Ben started organizing in 2006 after doing a project on climate change in school and feeling shocked with the magnitude of the problem.
-He felt betrayed thinking adults are supposed to know better.
-Ben spent the next 5 years volunteering for groups that organized protests and lobbied politicians.
-But he saw this strategy was not making changed.
-His understanding changed in 2014 when he attended the People's Climate March.
-In attending a crowd of hundreds of thousands, Ben saw how frontline communities were successfully organizing their communities to force politicians to act.
-Upon returning Ben committed to learning organizing and enrolled in Marshall Ganz's class People, Power, and Change in his fourth year, while simaultaneously obtaining a Bachelor of Arts in Social Anthropology.
+Ben enrolled in Marshall Ganz's class People, Power, and Change in his fourth year, while simaultaneously obtaining a Bachelor of Arts in Social Anthropology.
 He then brought back his knowledge of organizing to train organizers in the queer, climate, and progressive movements in Toronto and Etobicoke.
 He is a bit of a dog person.